Ohtani 1st All-Star picked as pitcher, position player

-NEW YORK (AP) — Shohei Ohtani achieved a first in the near century history of baseball’s All-Star Game: selection as both a position player and a pitcher.
+NEW YORK (AP) — Shohei Ohtani achieved a first in the near century history of baseball’s All-Star Game: selection as both a hitter and a pitcher.

-The Los Angeles Angels’ two-way sensation was among the starting pitchers picked Sunday for the American League staff for the July 13 showcase at Denver’s Coors Field.
-Ohtani, who leads the majors in home runs, had already been elected by fans to start for the AL at designated hitter.
+The Los Angeles Angels’ two-way sensation was among the American League starting pitchers picked Sunday for the July 13 showcase at Denver’s Coors Field.
+Ohtani, who leads the majors in home runs, had already been elected by fans to start as the AL’s designated hitter.

 Boston has the most All-Stars for the first time since 2009, sending five.
 Designated hitter J.D.
 Martinez, starting pitcher Nathan Eovaldi and reliever Matt Barnes were chosen to join a pair of starters: shortstop Xander Bogaerts and third baseman Rafael Devers.